eosnetworkfoundation/devrel/Processes/Internal-Build-and-Release-Process.md

-# Build and Release Process for a New Version of the Docs and Index for Devdocs
+# Internal - Build and Release Process for a New Version of the Docs and Index for Devdocs

 This process provides instructions to set up and configure the [EOS Documentation Portal](https://docs.eosnetwork.com).